The engine that powers sustainable organisations

 Follow us on Linkedin!

-In this article we will give you a good overview about ESG criteria and answer the following questions and more: What are ESG criteria?
+In this article, we will give you a good overview about ESG criteria and answer the following questions and more: What are ESG criteria?
 Why is defining a criteria list a necessary step in the management and reporting of ESG factors?
 Where can you begin and what pitfalls should you look out for?

 ESG criteria are environmental, social, and governance dimensions that are used to evaluate, benchmark, and report the sustainability of a company.
 These aspects should be managed strategically and monitored year-round.

-It should be noted that there are many ESG ratings and frameworks developed by international or regulatory bodies, industry associations, and investor groups and the number keeps growing.
-These frameworks define a list of ESG criteria for companies to report.
 They are a good reference point and will certainly be helpful in narrowing the list of relevant criteria and especially in determining specific metrics and indicators.
 However, the selection of ESG criteria to assess and report upon for any company should also always be informed by the materiality assessment.
 The list of ESG frameworks to consider – besides the mandatory ones – can be heavily defined by it.

 The materialty assessment should be repeated periodically.
 The reason is that the relevant ESG criteria can change as the business evolves.

 Below is a list of ESG criteria common to a wide range of industries.
 It is not exhaustive and should not be taken as definitive.
-Companies should consult industry or topic-specific guidelines where available.
+Companies should consult industry or topic-specific guidelines if available.

 These criteria relate to aspects that have an impact on the environment.
-For example, if a chemicals company produces a lot of wastewater, pollution would be a top risk both from a regulatory and reputational standpoint.
-Therefore, waste management would be identified as an environmental criteria to manage, monitor, and report.
+For example, if a chemicals company produces a lot of wastewaters, pollution would be a top risk both from a regulatory and reputational standpoint.
+Therefore, waste management would be identified as environmental criteria to manage, monitor, and report.

 These criteria relate to impacts of business operations on people, usually employees and local communities where operations are located.
 For example, employment of local members of a community and contributions to community development would be highly relevant to a company operating on indigenous land.
 While the treatment of internal employees should not be neglected.